paybygroup/docs/contents/PayByGroup_APIs.md

-# PayByGroup API reference documentation
+# PayByGroup API Reference

-Reference *documentation* _for_ all merchant-facing, programmatic, PayByGroup interfaces.
+Reference documentation for all merchant-facing, programmatic, PayByGroup interfaces.

 | Tables        | Are           | Cool  |